Routes

 July 17, 2024

-The Leone Fort of Cima Campo is an imposing and beautiful work of the First World War which was part of the Italian Brenta-Cismon barrier: in line with the nearby Fort of Cima Lan and with the opposite Fort Lisser of Enego, it dominated the passage of the two valleys and defend the border with the Austro-Hungarian Empire.
+Fort Leone at Cima Campo is an imposing and beautiful World War I structure that was part of the Italian Brenta-Cismon barrier.
+In line with the nearby Fort di Cima Lan and the opposite Fort Lisser di Enego, it dominated the passage between the two valleys and defended the border with the Austro-Hungarian Empire.
+Specifically, Fort Leone was tasked with blocking the mule tracks ascending from the Valsugana to the Asiago Plateau, as well as providing fire cover for the entire surrounding area for a radius of 12 km.

-Built between 1906 and 1912, it was a modern, majestic and expensive military work: battery with 6 cannons and observatory in a revolving armored dome; 17 machine guns for close fire; barracks for 400 men; powder magazine in separate structure; moat with drawbridge, surrounding walls and concrete perimeter trenches.
+Built between 1906 and 1912, it was a modern, majestic, and expensive military structure: a battery with six cannons and an observation post in a revolving armored cupola; 17 machine guns for close-range fire; barracks for 400 men; a separate powder magazine; a moat with a drawbridge, surrounding walls, and concrete perimeter trenches.

 cooperativa19.weebly.com/forte-leone.html